 The scale up route allows businesses who are going through a sustained period of high growth to recruit overseas nationals to work for them.
 However, a migrant worker will only be able to apply for a scale up visa if they first have the offer of a highly skilled job role from a qualifying UK scale up sponsor.

 A scale up sponsor licence is the permission granted from the Home Office for a UK-based business to recruit and sponsor a migrant worker on this route.
 This will allow the business to issue a worker with a valid Certificate of Sponsorship (CoS) for them to be able to apply for a scale up visa to work in the UK in their sponsored role, although the worker must have the skills to enable the business to continue to grow.
 This means that they must be working in a job at the required skill and salary level for a minimum period of six months.

-The job role on offer must be at graduate level or above, paying at least £33,000 per annum up tp 11 April 2023, or £34,600 from 12 April 2023, or the going rate for that job, whichever is the higher.
-The migrant worker must also be able to meet an English language requirement, as well as a financial requirement.
+The job role on offer must be at graduate level or above, paying at least £34,600, or the going rate for that job, whichever is the higher.
+The worker must also be able to meet an English language requirement, as well as a financial requirement.

 A scale up sponsor is an organisation classed as being in a sustained period of high growth and approved by the UK Home Office to recruit overseas nationals to work in the UK in highly skilled job roles.